WiiExpertise/Flake-Manager/README.md

-# Flake - A user panel written in NodeJS for Houdini
+# Flake - A user panel for Houdini

 NOTE: Credit to jackie/@Pyrodash for writing the Avatar API.